mikhaidn/Plokmin/LinuxTerminalBeginner.md

 * Git branching

 ### Advanced
 * Bash - if/ else/ case/ interactive scripts
 * sed/awk/ regex/ data filters

+## Quick Reference

+`cp` - copy file/directory to another location
+`ls` - list all files in directory
+`cd` - "change directory" use for folder navigation, i.e. cd ~ go to "home directory" `mv` - move file/directory from one place to another location (it's what you'd use for renaming a file too, can you think about why?)
+`vim` - open the vim editor/ make a new file
+`cat` - print out a file, line by line
+`sudo <any other command>` - "super user do" think of it as the "Run as Administrator" option in Windows